sefeng211/HBCU-Client-Telemetry/client/README.md

 ## Note Saver

-This addon allows users to save notes to Firefox.
+This addon allows users to save notes to their Browser.
 There are two ways to save notes.

   1. Users can save short text via the 'Quick Mode'